Giomy8/Giomy8/README.md

 Featured Projects:

 • Wanderlux Homes: I collaborated with a team to develop a house rental application similar to Airbnb called Wanderluxe Homes, using React and Redux.
 I implemented key features and ensured a seamless user experience.
-I was responsible for organizing the page styles using Tailwind, making the web application look organized and suitable for the theme, thus creating a pleasant experience for users.
+I was responsible for organizing the page styles using Tailwind, making the web application look organized and suitable for the theme, this creating a pleasant experience for users.

 Education: